keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 *An artist's impression of "Snowball Earth" during the Huronian Glaciation.* [Oleg Kuznetsov](https://commons.wikimedia.org/wiki/File:Snowball_Huronian.jpg) [CC BY-SA 4.0]
 {:.figcaption}

-Tipping the Earth's temperature balance, the cyanos solvent-fuel-transport wonder substance began to cool.
-Following H<sub>2</sub>O's near-unique property of being a naturally abundant liquid that expands when it freezes the glaciers began to creep from poles to equator, eventually encasing the globe as a "snowball Earth".
-The increasingly reflective surface created a temperature plunging feedback loop.
-The lockpick that allowed them to break down inexhaustible water now caused them to be encased in a crystalline lattice.
-It was almost a self-extinction.
+Tipping the Earth's temperature balance, the cyanos solvent-fuel-transport wonder substance began to freeze.
+Glaciers crept from the poles towards the equator, dramatically envisioned as a "snowball Earth" where ice had a stranglehold on the globe.
+The extent after the initial oxidation event is uncertain, likely not a complete encasement, but oxygen had set in motion an unstoppable feedback loop: as the surface reflectivity increased temperature plunged.
+The lockpick that allowed cyanos to break down inexhaustible water now caused them to be encased in pockets of crystalline lattice.
+It was an approach towards self-extinction.
+But a totality wasn't reached, the climate oscillated in and out of frozen conditions, life barely clinging on in [ice-free oases](https://theconversation.com/snowball-earth-wasnt-fully-frozen-ice-free-oases-sheltered-early-life-275240).

-Only a burst of carbon dioxide, ruptured from volcanoes, punctuated this frozen end state.
+The accumulation of greenhouse gases [from the volcanic ruptures during tectonic shifts](https://www.snowballearth.org/end.html) broke the globe free from this frozen end state.
 But this thawed world was a new one, the atmosphere had been injected with triplet oxygen, a potent fuel source for any metabolism aggressive enough to handle this incendiary substance.

 ### ...and life rose up

 The oxygen apocalypse had largely swept aside the Purple Earth of the ancients, though archaea are still detectable in almost every habitat.
 The exact emergence processes of aerobic of life in oxic/anoxic and sulfur-dominated oxygen conditions [are not completely clear-cut](https://doi.org/10.1038/nature13068).
 But lifeforms would never be the same, eukaryotes ---complex multicellular life--- could emerge as there was more energy to work with.
-The trees in our parks were to be descend from the dominant cyanos, the Oxygen Evolving Complex to be incorporated into the chloroplast of every leaf.
-While key aeorbic and complex life emergence points are still estimated in ranges, the outcome was inevitable: life would be oxygen-breathing, for good or ill.
+The trees in our parks were to be descended from the dominant cyanos, the Oxygen Evolving Complex to be incorporated into the chloroplast of every leaf.
+While key aerobic and complex life emergence points are still estimated in ranges, the outcome was inevitable: life would be oxygen-breathing, for good or ill.

 ![Great Oxidation Event and complex and eukaryotes](/images/GoE_proteozoic.png)